 - Tender abdomen

-- Rapid pulse and/or breathing simultaneous with cramps
+- Rapid pulse and/or breathing simultaneously with cramps

 - Bloated abdomen